military-declares-retired-naval-officer-wanted

-The Defence Intelligence Agency, the Intelligence arm of the Defence Headquarters has declared a retired Nigerian Navy Commodore, Kunle Olawunmi, wanted for exposing in an interview how the President Muhammadu Buhari’s administration refused to probe high profile politicians whom Boko Haram terrorists named as their sponsors.
+The Defence Intelligence Agency, the Intelligence arm of the Defence Headquarters has invited a retired Nigerian Navy Commodore, Kunle Olawunmi, for allegedly exposing in an interview how the President Muhammadu Buhari’s administration refused to probe high profile politicians whom Boko Haram terrorists named as their sponsors.

-It was learnt that the DIA requested Commodore Olawunmi to come to its headquarters in Abuja on Tuesday with his international passport,
+It was learnt that the DIA requested Commodore Olawunmi to come to its headquarters in Abuja on Tuesday to share intelligence on how to fight the insurgency war and that he was allegedly asked to appear with his international passport,

-A source in the military said: “The agency has declared retired Navy Commodore Kunle Olawunmi wanted for spilling the beans over Boko Haram sponsors in the Buhari regime.
+A source in the military said: “The agency has invited retired Navy Commodore Kunle Olawunmi for spilling the beans over Boko Haram sponsors in the Buhari regime.
 They asked him to come with his international passport on Tuesday to the DIA office in Abuja.”

 Navy Commodore Olawunmi had spoken on Channels Television’s ‘Sunrise Daily’ breakfast programme on Tuesday, condemning attack by bandits on the Kaduna campus of Nigeria’s foremost military university, the Nigerian Defence Academy, where two military officers were killed and another kidnapped.